MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-a-simple-explanation-of-c-pointers.md

 ---
 layout: post
-title: "Simple explanation of C pointer"
+title: "A simple explanation of C pointers"
 date: 2024-04-19 06:00:00 +0100
 ---